einheit/maia_mailguard_1.04a/README.md

-This repo was originally derived from the technion fork of Maia mailguard.
+This repo was derived from the technion fork of Maia mailguard some years ago.

-We've held off on certain changes e.g. scrypt, which we feel would be better suited to a version 1.1 release.
-Our goal is to obtain a stable, working install of the updated mailguard 1.0 branch, with a quick (for the common case) installation process.
+The goal is a stable, working install of the updated mailguard 1.0 branch, with a quick installation process, for the common case.

-The initial target platform will be Centos 7 on openvz, due to the ease and speed of deployment.

-It should be easy to adapt to Suse or Debian-based dstros, but the initial focus on Centos 7, and openvz containers is the target platform.

-Scripts to install this mailguard release on other Linux distros wll be happily accepted.
-In the meantime, it can be installed on other distros via the manual procedure.

-Instructions: (this will evolve as we test and refine the process)
+The current installer has been successfully tested on Centos 7 & 8, on bare metal, KVM VMs, and openvz containers.

 For Centos 7, run the script "install-centos7.sh"

-For all other distros, one can puzzle through the manual procedure in the contrib directory, which, though written for maia 1.0.2, which used amavisd-new, replaced by maiad in the current version, still contains the gist of what is needed.
-It will eventually be brought up to date as well.
+For Centos 8, run the script "install-centos8.sh"

+Contributed scripts for other platforms are welcome.
+In the meantime, maia can be installed on other distros via the manual procedure.

 Contributions are welcome.